8Bitsian/8Bitsian/README.md

 - 🤗 Hi, I’m Imani (@LemonRindz)
 - 👩🏽‍💻 I'm studying Python code to learn how to develop games with the GoDot engine.
 - 📚 I’m currently learning to design and develop programs in VisualStudio with Python.
-I also want to learn how to use C++.
+I also want to learn how to use C++ and JavaScript.
 - 🫱🏻‍🫲🏽 I would love to collaborate whenever I start a new project!
 Feel free to send me constructive criticism for my codes!